iberkayC/kick-chat-logger/README.md

 - `resume <channel_name>` - Resume monitoring a paused channel
 - `list` - Show all channels and their status
 - `stats <channel_name>` - Display statistics for a specific channel
-- `resume` - Resume all channels (needs improvement, temporary solution)
+- `resume` - Restart all active channels
 - `help` - Show available commands
 - `exit` - Shutdown the scraper